papaemmelab/MDS-TP53-state/data/README.md

 	* VAF DEPTH variant allele frequency and coverage depth

+* :dancers: **`dd_comutation.tsv`**: matrix of co-mutations of TP53-mutant samples.

+Each row corresponds to a patient and each column to a gene.

+Each numbers indicate the number of driver mutations in a given gene.

+The unique ID can be found in the LEUKID column.

 In addition, we also provide here the SNP included in the custom capture bait design: